 Principle of occurance of human error has couple of sub principles.

 The detection principle also has few sub principles.

-Elimination works on the methodology to eliminate any process that might cause the human error.
-It can be done done either by redesigning the product or process work flow.
+Elimination works on the methodology to eliminate any process that might cause human error.
+It can be done either by redesigning the product or process workflow.

-When a error prone process can not be eliminated or redesigning the product is too costly than the error itself, then prevention is the only solution.
-Prevention make the process so robust that their will be no chance of any human error.
+When an error-prone process can not be eliminated or redesigning the product is too costly than the error itself, then prevention is the only solution.
+Prevention makes the process so robust that there will be no chance of any human error.

 When both elimination or prevention does not work, a more reliable process get introduced to replace the existing process.
-That when the Poka Yoke for replacement comes into picture.
+That when the Poka-Yoke for replacement comes into the picture.

 Faciliation encourage to have a better and simplified process flow so that there is less chance of an error.

 When already an error has occurred, it is always better to stop it as soon as possible.
 Detection in Poka yoke works on that principle.

 When it is impossible to detect and stop the error, the next best solution is to mitigate the risk by reducing the number of error.